-A.1.
-Development Model of Developing Countries: The Essence
+A.1 Development Model of Developing Countries: The Essence

 Traditionally economists are tempted to understand and/or define development in increased Gross Domestic Product (GDP) and/or in high economic growth rate and assume that the benefit of such growth will trickle down.
-Contemporary economists also suffer from a lot of "development myths": "Today's wealthy countries achieved success through steadfast commitment to the free market".
-"Neoliberalism works"; "Neoliberal globalization cannot and should not be stopped"; "The neoliberal American Model of capitalism represents the ideal that all developing countries should seek to replicate"; "The East Asian model is idiosyncratic, the Anglo-American model is universal", "Developing countries need the discipline provided by international institutions and by politically independent domestic policymaking institutions".
+Contemporary economists also suffer from many "development myths": "Today's wealthy countries achieved success through a steadfast commitment to the free market".
+"Neoliberalism works"; "Neoliberal globalisation cannot and should not be stopped"; "The neoliberal American Model of capitalism represents the ideal that all developing countries should seek to replicate"; "The East Asian model is idiosyncratic, the Anglo-American model is universal", "Developing countries need the discipline provided by international institutions and by politically independent domestic policymaking institutions".
 All these myths have been explored and logically refuted by Ha-Joon Chang and Ilene Grabel.
-Therefore, as social thinker, the very first thing we need at least to clarify would be to understand the essence of 'development'.
+Therefore, as social thinkers, we first need to clarify the essence of 'development'.
 In this connection, I think the following would be the best guide to follow:

-- Development is not purely an economic phenomenon but rather a multi-dimensional process involving reorganization and reorientation of entire economic and social system (as proposed by Michael Paul Todaro). - 2.
-Development is about transforming the lives of people, not just transforming economies (as proposed by Joseph E. Stiglitz). - 2.
-Development is the process of expanding human freedom; freedom is the primary goal of development and freedom is also the principal means of development.
-Development is the enhancement of freedoms that allow people to lead lives that they have reason to live (as proposed by Amartya Sen).
+- Development is not purely an economic phenomenon but a multidimensional process involving reorganisation and reorientation of an entire economic and social system (as proposed by Michael Paul Todaro). - 2.
+Development is about transforming people's lives, not just transforming economies (as proposed by Joseph E. Stiglitz). - 3.
+Development is about expanding human freedom; freedom is the primary goal of development, and freedom is also the principal development means.
+Development is the enhancement of freedoms that allow people to lead lives they have reason to live (as proposed by Amartya Sen).